 Canadian Manifesto: How I Love to Hate You

-I had two other hubs waiting.
-They still do.
-While switching between my two e-mail accounts I saw an article on the most typical face on the planet with the population of seven billion people.
+I saw an article on the most typical face on the planet with the population of seven billion people.
 It turned out to be Han the Chinese man.
 Nothing too extraordinary, especially given the fact or rather estimation that by 2030, that man would miraculously transform into an Indian.

 Han the Attila, Attila the Hun